OpenCamp-cc/opencamp.cc/content/_index.md

 Our Core Principles at open camp are:

-- **Open**: Any learning materials or projects that we develop for Open Camp will be open source and available for anyone to reference and use, and live sessions can be viewed by anyone with an internet connection.
+- **Open**: Use open source and materials that are accessible to all.
+All materials or projects that we develop for Open Camp will be open source and available for anyone to reference and use, and recorded live sessions can be viewed by anyone with an internet connection.
-- **Guide**: We believe that guided instructions by experienced instructors coupled with self and peer learning is the key to equipping our graduates with real-world skills they need to succeed as a Software Developer.
 - **Community-first**: Focus on building a self-supportive community of aspiring and junior Software Developers that connects our students and alumni with the broader tech communities.
-- **Cohort-based**: You will be part of a group of fellow motivated students in the same cohort following the same curriculum learning schedule.
+- **Cohort-based**: Peer learning is critical for motivation and pushing each other to achieve more.
+You will be part of a group of motivated students in the same cohort for peer learning and peer review.
+- **Challenging**: open camp is designed to be challenging; anyone can self-learn, but our assignments and homework are designed to challenge you and accelerate the development of your skills
-- **Accessible**: Provide access to the course to as many people as possible with a good learning experience, while ensuring that operational costs are covered.
+- **Affordablility**: Provide access to the course to as many people as possible with a good learning experience, while ensuring that operational costs are covered.

 Where possible, we will work towards further reducing the tuition fees without affecting the quality of our instruction in the future.
 In the future, if we